chasebocamp/dpi/README.md

 To use the script, you can follow these steps:

-    Open a text editor and copy the code into a new file.

-    Save the file with a .sh extension, for example, package_installer.sh.

-    Make the script executable by running the following command in the terminal:

-    bash
+copy code into text editor, save as .sh extension. make it executable with the following:

 chmod +x package_installer.sh

-Execute the script with the following command:

-bash

 ./package_installer.sh